projectapex/XML-Repo/README.md

 # Project Apex XML Repo

 This is a public repository for the creation and error checking of XML files.
-Feel free to contribute by submitting a pull request.
+Feel free to contribute to the repository, but read the [contributing manual](https://github.com/projectapex/XML-Repo/edit/master/CONTRIBUTING.md) first.

 ### Important: